09x09/VBA/Basics.md

 ```
 will return an error as "Hi" is of type `String` and not `Integer`

-For numeric values, keep in mind the range limits of each type.
+For numeric values, also note the range limits of each type.
 Using the previous example, if I tried to do:

 ```
 SomeNumber = 100000